 1. What is the purpose of the WBC?

-The possibility of having a WBC is something that has been suggested on several occasions by members of the Classified and Administrative Senates.
-Other institutions in the state of Ohio have adopted the practice.
-Having a WBC will allow employees to have an extended period of time off at a time when classes are not in session and the general level of university activity slows.
-The WBC is part of Ohio University's ongoing efforts to recognize and reward the hard work of our employees.
+Having a WBC allows employees to have an extended period of time off at a time when classes are not in session and the general level of university activity slows.
+The WBC is part of Ohio University's ongoing efforts to recognize and reward the hard work of employees.

 2. What does the WBC entail?